cyberpay/sixeleven/DESIGN-611.md

 A name operation transaction can be inserted in a block if the following validations pass:

 * normal bitcoin validations pass
-* if the transaction version does not indicate namecoin, no inputs can be namecoin outputs (i.e. have namecoin transaction id and have a namecoin script)
+* if the transaction version does not indicate 611, no inputs can be 611 outputs (i.e. have 611 transaction id and have a 611 script)
-* if the transaction version does not indicate namecoin, terminate with success
+* if the transaction version does not indicate 611, terminate with success
 * one of the outputs is >= the network fee of the block and has the script: OP\_RETURN (i.e. cannot be used as input, coins are lost)
 * if this is an name\_update, exactly one of the inputs is an name\_update or name\_firstupdate on this name and the difference in block numbers is at most 12000.
 Also, no other inputs are name operations.
 * if this is a name\_firstupdate, exactly one of the inputs is a name\_new with block difference at least 12 but not more than 12000.
 No other inputs are name operations.